garylirocks/quickrefs/git.markdown

 ## Hooks

-git hooks are scripts stored in the `.git/hooks/` directory, they are fired when paticular events happen, if they exists with non-zero status code, the event may be stopped.
+Git hooks are scripts stored in the `.git/hooks/` directory, they are fired when paticular events happen, if they exists with non-zero status code, the event may be stopped.

+*When you run `git init`, files in `~/.git/templates/hooks/` will be copied to `.git/hooks/` folder in your repo*

-there are two types: client-side hooks and server-side hooks
+There are two types: client-side hooks and server-side hooks

 - client-side: